yali6677/MAJigsaw77/readme.md

 - Ask me about FNF.
 - You can Ask me to port almost any open source mod
-- I'm learning Haxe And Java so I'm doing some fun extensions for hexe then are using java
+- I'm learning Haxe And Java so I'm doing some fun extensions for haxe then are using java
 - How to reach me: My Discord: M.A Jigsaw#9479
 - If you want to see me on YouTube: My YouTube channel: https://youtube.com/channel/UC2Sk7vtPzOvbVzdVTWrribQ